ratatui/ratatui-website/src/tutorial/json-editor/app.md

 # App.rs

-As we saw in the previous section, a common model for smaller `ratatui` applications, is to have one large application state struct called `App` or some variant of that name.
-We will be using this paradigm in this application.
+As we saw in the previous section, a common model for smaller `ratatui` applications is to have one application state struct called `App` or some variant of that name.
+We will be using this paradigm in this application as well.

 This struct will contain all of our "persistent" data and will be passed to any function that needs to know the current state of the application.